mcseiu05/bayesian-ab-recommender/README.md

 Open the project in PyCharm.
 - Use the Run menu to execute the scripts sequentially:
 - Run data_preparation.py to prepare the data.
-    - Then run model.py to perform the Bayesian analysis.
+    - Run data_preparation.py to prepare the data.
     - Then run model.py to perform the Bayesian analysis.